7megaumka7/BookWarm/README.md

-This repository provides a simple automated Bash script (`bh_scr.sh`) to install and run  Active Directory enumeration tools: **BloodHound-python**, **RustHound**, and **ldapdomaindump**.
+This repository provides a simple automated Bash script (`bh_collecotr.sh`) to install and run  Active Directory enumeration tools: **BloodHound-python**, **RustHound**, and **ldapdomaindump**.
 The script is designed for red team operators, penetration testers, and advanced defenders seeking to understand or audit AD environments.

 ## Quick Start